RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

 The pose optimization is thus formulated as

 where the pose parameter $\bm{\xi}\in\mathfrak{se}(3)$ is optimized by minimizing the objective function defined by Eq.~\eqref{eq: energy_weighted}.

 \textbf{Differentiable Residual Pose Optimization. } We solve the non-linear least squares problem (Eq.~\eqref{eq: optimization_formulation}) with Levenberg-Marquardt (LM) algorithm.
 For the optimization in the $t$-th recurrent iteration, the pose parameter is initialized with the estimated pose from the previous iteration \ie, $\bm{\xi}_0 = \log(\delta\hat{\mathbf{P}}_{t-1})$.
-Based on the previous parameter $\bm{\xi}_{p-1}$, the left-multiplied increment $\bigtriangleup\bm{\xi}_p$ for the next update is computed by
+Continuing from the parameter $\bm{\xi}_{p-1}$ of the previous LM iteration, the left-multiplied increment $\bigtriangleup\bm{\xi}_p$ is computed by